RTHK: Channels

 The analogue television channels (TV31A and TV33A) ceased broadcasting on 30 November 2020.

+A channel that dedicated to live coverage of 2024 Summer Olympics and the 2024 Summer Paralympics, RTHK TV 36, started test transmission on 24 June 2024 and began relaying sports programmes on 2 July.
+The channel was officially launched in time for the 2024 Summer Olympics opening ceremony.
+After the Olympics and Paralympics were ended, RTHK TV 36 ceased broadcasting on 1 November 2024.

 Television programmes

 Public affairs

 RTHK primarily produces public affairs programmes such as Hong Kong Connection (鏗鏘集), Headliner (頭條新聞), A Week in Politics (議事論事), Media Watch (傳媒春秋), Pentaprism (五稜鏡), Access (奉告), The Pulse and Police Report (警訊).
 These are also broadcast by Hong Kong's three commercial television channels, TVB, ViuTV and HKIBC, in addition to RTHK's own television network.
 The government has lifted the requirement since March 2020, therefore TVB no longer broadcasts them.

 Dramas

 It has also produced TV dramas, including the classic Below the Lion Rock (獅子山下).

 ETV

 RTHK and the Hong Kong Education Bureau jointly produce Educational Television (ETV, 教育電視), a series of educational programmes for primary and secondary students – airing during non-peak hours on RTHK stations.
 ETV was first broadcast in 1971 for Primary 3 students and was extended to Primary 6 students in 1974.
 In 1978, it was extended to cover junior secondary (Form 1-Form 3) students.
 RTHK formerly broadcast these programmes on their stations during non-peak daytime hours.

 While school programmes covering the topics of English, Chinese, Mathematics and Mandarin Chinese are provided to both primary and secondary students, Science and Humanities programmes are provided for secondary school students only and General Studies programmes are designed for primary students only.

 There has been confusion between ETV and the ETV division of RTHK.
 Besides school ETV programmes, the ETV division of RTHK produces public educational television programmes for general viewers, such as Road Back (鐵窗邊緣), Anti-Drug Special (毒海浮生), Sex Education (性本善), and Doctor and You (醫生與你).

 The nature documentary Biodiversity in Hong Kong (大自然大不同) follows the style of BBC Planet Earth but is narrated in Cantonese.
 It showcases the ecosystem and biodiversity of Hong Kong.

 The high production cost of school ETV programmes was criticised by the Audit Commission.
 In 2017–18, the production cost of school ETV programmes was a staggering HK$1.58 million per hour.